LittleFool/fuelrats-dispatch-aliases/README.md

 ### irssi
 Copy the contents of `irssi/add.ini` into the `((status))` window of irssi

+### weechat
+Copy the contents of `weechat/add.ini` into the server window of weechat This will override your `/close` alias which closes a window (buffer) the command for that is `/buffer close` so you might want to create a differen alias for that (don't use /bc) (don't ask me why i know that)

 ## Credits
 Thanks for the translations to:
 * Whirlwind113 - Russian